15th Poznań Uhlan Regiment: History and traditions

-15th Uhlans Regiment was first formed as a part of the Army of the Duchy of Warsaw.
+The 15th Uhlans Regiment was first formed as a part of the Army of the Duchy of Warsaw.
 Later, during the November Uprising, volunteers from the Prussian partition created the Poznań Cavalry Regiment (Pułk Jazdy Poznańskiej).
 Close to the west wall of the St Anthony of Padua's Church is a monument of the 15th Poznań Uhlan Regiment.

 World War I and post-war period

 Regiment of uhlans that appeals to those units was created on 30 December 1918 during the Greater Poland Uprising (1918–1919) as Mounted Rifleman of Poznań Guard (Konni Strzelcy Straży Poznania) with 2nd Lt.
 Kazimierz Ciążyński as first commander.
-The national colours white and red were adopted as the colours for the unit pennants.
+The national colours, white and red were adopted as the colours for the unit pennants.
 On 14 January 1919, 2nd Lt.
 Józef Lossow replaced Ciążyński as temporary commander.
-Soldiers took a military oath on 26 January 1919 as 1st Greater Poland Mounted Rifleman Regiment (1 Pułk Strzelców Konnych Wielkopolskich).
+Soldiers took a military oath on 26 January 1919 as the 1st Greater Poland Mounted Rifleman Regiment (1 Pułk Strzelców Konnych Wielkopolskich).

 On 29 January 1919, the regiment once again changed its name to 1st Greater Poland Uhlan Regiment (1 Pułk Ułanów Wielkopolskich).
 Two days later Col. Aleksander Pajewski became commander of the regiment.

-In January 1920, after unification of Greater Poland's army with the rest of the Polish Armed Forces, the unit was renamed to 15th Uhlans Regiment (15 Pułk Ułanów).
-In July 1920, the reserve squadron of 15th Reg. detached 1st Sqn. of newly created 115 Greater Poland Uhlan Regiment (115 Pułk Ułanów Wielkopolskich) and 215 Greater Poland Volunteer Cavalry Regiment (215 Ochotniczy Pułk Jazdy Wielkopolskiej).
+In January 1920, after the unification of Greater Poland's army with the rest of the Polish Armed Forces, the unit was renamed to 15th Uhlans Regiment (15 Pułk Ułanów).
+In July 1920, the reserve squadron of the 15th Reg. detached the 1st Sqn. of the newly created 115 Greater Poland Uhlan Regiment (115 Pułk Ułanów Wielkopolskich) and 215 Greater Poland Volunteer Cavalry Regiment (215 Ochotniczy Pułk Jazdy Wielkopolskiej).

-On 5 August 1920, on proposal of President of Poznań, Jarogniew Drwęski, the regiment was renamed to 15th Poznań Uhlans Regiment (15 Pułk Ułanów Poznańskich).
+On 5 August 1920, on proposal of the President of Poznań, Jarogniew Drwęski, the regiment was renamed to 15th Poznań Uhlans Regiment (15 Pułk Ułanów Poznańskich).
 On 22 October 1927, the Poznań City Council and the regiment's officers revealed a monument of the Poznań Uhlans on Ludgarda Str. in Poznań.
 The statue, made by Mieczysław Lubelski and Adam Ballenstaed, shows an Uhlan as Saint George attacking a dragon with his lance.

-During the September Campaign, the regiment was part of the Greater Poland Cavalry Brigade (Wielkopolska Brygada Kawalerii) in frames of Poznań Army (Armia "Poznań").
+During the September Campaign, the regiment was part of the Greater Poland Cavalry Brigade (Wielkopolska Brygada Kawalerii) in the frames of the Poznań Army (Armia "Poznań").